q8xj9gs8hs-a11y/fabric-mcp-docker/README.md

 }
 ```

 This exposes `fabric-mcp`'s port `8000`, which runs as a server in the background listening to all network interfaces, to the host machine's port `8000`.
-This is where your MCP client will reach it at.
+This is where your MCP client will reach it at, rather than running the container itself.

+# LICENSE

+MIT